FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 1. Run `./bin/install-stockfish` (edit first if you are not running 64bit)

-1. Run `./bin/gen/geoip` and add the following geoip section to application.conf:
+1. Run `./bin/gen/geoip` and add the following geoip section to application.conf (See section Running the Application):

         geoip {
             file = "data/GeoLite2-City.mmdb"
         }

 #### Setting Up Your Web Server